vprnet/project-skeleton/README.md

 ## Front-End Web Tool
 I use [CodeKit](https://incident57.com/codekit/) during front end development.
 It manages my static assets by concatenating and minifying all of my stylesheets and javascript automatically after any modifications.
 The "Frameworks" feature lets me utilize base stylesheets across multiple projects while only needing to maintain a single copy of the file.

+##CodeKit Framework Note
+I've decided that CodeKit's framework feature was worth a little extra trouble when it came to clarity of this repository.
+I've added a `template` directory which contains the .scss files that make up my CodeKit VPR-Framework.
+The framework itself contains symlinks to these files, so modifying the files in the repository will eventually change them in the framework (and eventually, on s3).

 ## Author
 [Matt Parrilla](http://twitter.com/mattparrilla)